intuit/LocationManager/README.md

 To get the device's current location, use the method `requestLocationWithDesiredAccuracy:timeout:block:`.

-The `desiredAccuracy` specifies how **accurate and recent** of a location you need.
+The `desiredAccuracy` parameter specifies how **accurate and recent** of a location you need.
 The possible values are:
 ```objective-c
 INTULocationAccuracyCity          // 5000 meters or better, received within the last 10 minutes  -- lowest accuracy
 INTULocationAccuracyNeighborhood  // 1000 meters or better, received within the last 5 minutes